-For larger street events, we need 12 weeks' notice, depending on the location and impact of the event.
+For larger street events we need up to 12 weeks' notice, depending on the location and impact of the event.
 These are events that include road closures and/or parking suspensions and will have an impact on residents and businesses in the area.
-For these events, you may need other licenses; we can advise once we have received your application.
+For these events you may need other licenses; we can advise once we have received your application.

 For small events (under 499 attendees) in a park, we need at least 6 weeks' notice.
 For events that may need a licence, we need up to 12 weeks' notice.

 For larger events (above 499 attendees) involving licensable activities, it may take longer to approve.
 Licensable activities are activities like sale of alcohol and regulated entertainment.